Andy's Technotes Home

 As above, just make sure the total of Virtual Memory and Physical Memory are at least 600MB and many power users can readily use up to a 1000MB (know thy applications).

-Certainly never just disable the pagefile, some programs demand its existance and will break if it isn't there.
+Certainly never just disable the pagefile, some programs demand its existence and will break if it isn't there.
 See This LifeHacker article for more about it.

 Notes: If ScanDisk and/or Defrag keep restarting, here are some things to look at to prevent them.